pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 Simmonds' poetry bubbles up with imagery and references, like Leontyne Price's turban and the civil rights movement.
 His writing is taut and vivid, a single line packing a punch the size of American racial inequality.
 Even through sparse pages, I get major statements: music school has a caste problem; when it's hard for gay men to come out, the cost is enormous; Leontyne Price - and her dark sound, ironically - was very nearly relegated to singing only Aidas and Besses.

-In my YouTube spree, I listened to that
+In my YouTube spree, I listened to that "O Patria Mia" from the Met in 1985 — and I watched the three-minute ovation with Simmonds' timestamped notes of Price's every move.
+It struck me, watching this proper moment in operatic history

 and Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.